Sessions are individually priced. Discounts available for multiple bookings. Tickets will go on sale from the beginning of August 2020

-Follow us on Facebook /Isle of Wight Literary Festival, /IWLF Youth Zone; visit our website, www.isleofwightliteraryfestival.com, to learn more about the Literary Festival and to subscribe to our newsletter to learn about this year’s exciting line up as it’s announced.
+Follow us on Facebook /Isle of Wight Literary Festival or visit our website, www.isleofwightliteraryfestival.com, to learn more about the Literary Festival.
+Sign up to our newsletter on the website to learn about the 2020 festival's exciting line up as it's announced from May onwards.

 Map & Directions